WezkatZA/WORK/README.md

 **Tableau Visualisations**

 CO2 Emissions, Happiness Index and World Happiness Index are visualisations which I have created using data from a public dataset on Kaggle.
 [My tableau profile can be seen here](https://public.tableau.com/app/profile/wesley.schroeder)

+**Cyclistic Bike Share project**

+An analysis of casual and member rider patterns throughout the year in order to find out how to improve membership rates.
+Raw data from a public dataset was downloaded, cleaned and sorted with Excel.
+Additional columns were created for ride length, day of the week.
+Using this information, I was able to determine the average ride length for each month/year according to casual/member riders as well as identify which periods (days, months and seasons) had the highest/lowest share of rides.